Peggy Guggenheim – The Making of a Collector

-Venice is going to be the ‘art city’ of 2026, with the 61st edition of La Biennale di Venezia opening on the 9th May AND a few weeks before that the opening of the latest exhibition at the ‘Peggy Guggenheim Collection’ in Venice.
+Venice is the ‘art city’ of 2026, with the 61st edition of La Biennale di Venezia running from May until November.

 I’ve been a big fan of the curator Grazina Subelyte for a while now.
+She has the ability to find and display unusual and interesting art.
 She curated the superb ‘Surrealism and Magic’ exhibition in 2022.
-The show which was quite brilliant featured Leonora Carrington (a favourite of mine), Max Ernst, Leonor Fini and Yves Tanguy – some of the art shown, including the famous Cat Woman by Leonora Carrington were being shown in Venice for the first time.
+The show which was quite brilliant featured Leonora Carrington (a favourite of mine), Max Ernst, Leonor Fini and Yves Tanguy – some of the art shown, including the famous Cat Woman by Leonora Carrington was being shown in Venice for the first time.
 You can read the full article here.
 Surrealism and Magic – Venice

 Given Peggy’s influence on modern art and her direct involvement in the Biennale event, where she generously showed her private collection in 1948, it is fitting that her work as a collector and patron ten years earlier, whilst in London, should be considered in Venice at the time of the 61st Biennale.